Safe integer (e.g. i32) and floating point

 To explicitly invoke a lossless conversion, use

-.
-Use Into
+From.
+Use Into to

 constrain inputs in generic code, and sus::into()